Irregular triads in 3-uniform hypergraphs: Quasirandomness and regularity in -graphs

-\item We say that $\calP$ is \emph{$(\e_1,\e_2(\ell))$-regular} for $H$ if for all but $\e_1 n^3$ many triples $xyz\in {V\choose 3}$, there is some $G_{ijk}^{\alpha,\beta,\gamma}\in \triads(\calP)$, so that $xyz\in K_3^{(2)}(G_{ijk}^{\alpha,\beta,\gamma})$ and which has $\disc_{2,3}(\e_1,\e_2(\ell))$ with respect to $H$. \end{enumerate} \end{definition}
+\item We say that $\calP$ is \emph{$(\e_1,\e_2)$-regular} for $H$ if for all but $\e_1 n^3$ many triples $xyz\in {V\choose 3}$, there is some $G_{ijk}^{\alpha,\beta,\gamma}\in \triads(\calP)$, so that $xyz\in K_3^{(2)}(G_{ijk}^{\alpha,\beta,\gamma})$ and which has $\disc_{2,3}(\e_1,\e_2)$ with respect to $H$. \end{enumerate} \end{definition}

-Definition \ref{def:regdec}, along with its equivalent formulations (see Section \ref{subsec:quasi}), are now considered the standard notions of regular triads and decompositions for $3$-graphs (see \cite{Gowers.20063gk, Gowers.2007, Rodl.2005,Nagle.2013}).
+Definition \ref{def:regdec}, along with its equivalent formulations (see Section \ref{subsec:quasi2}), are now considered standard notions of regular triads and decompositions for $3$-graphs (see \cite{Gowers.20063gk, Gowers.2007, Rodl.2005,Nagle.2013}).
 We now state the regularity lemma for $\disc_{2,3}$-quasirandomness, which is taken from \cite{Frankl.2002}.
+We note that in this regularity lemma, the $\e_2$ parameter is allowed to depend on the parameter $\ell$.

-\begin{theorem}[$\disc_{2,3}$-regularity lemma for $3$-graphs] For all $\e_1>0$, every function $\e_2:\mathbb{N}\rightarrow (0,1]$, and every $t_0\in \mathbb{N}$, there exist positive integers $T_0$ and $n_0$ such that for any $3$-graph $H=(V,E)$ on $n\geq n_0$ vertices, there exists a $(\e_1,\e_2(\ell))$-regular $(t,\ell, \e_1,\e_2(\ell))$-decomposition $\calP$ for $H$ with $t_0\leq t \leq T_0$ and $\ell\leq T_0$. \end{theorem}
+\begin{theorem}[$\disc_{2,3}$-regularity lemma for 3-graphs, \cite{Frankl.2002,Gowers.20063gk}] For all $\e_1>0$, every function $\e_2:\mathbb{N}\rightarrow (0,1]$, and every $t_0\in \mathbb{N}$, there exist positive integers $T_0$ and $n_0$ such that for any $3$-graph $H=(V,F)$ on $n\geq n_0$ vertices, there exists a $(\e_1,\e_2(\ell))$-regular $(t,\ell, \e_1,\e_2(\ell))$-decomposition $\calP$ for $H$ with $t_0\leq t \leq T_0$ and $\ell\leq T_0$. \end{theorem}

 We end this section by setting up some terminology around irregular triads in the sense of Definition \ref{def:decomp}.